MicrosoftDocs/WSL/commandline/WSL/wsl-config.md

 > Applies to Windows 10 Fall Creators Update and later.

 WSL Config (`wslconfig.exe`) is a command line tool for managing Linux distributions running on the Windows Subsystem for Linux (WSL).
-It lets you list available distributions, set a default distribution, and uninstall specific distributions.
+It lets you list available distributions, set a default distribution, and uninstall distributions.

+While WSL config is helpful for settings that span or coordinate distributions, each distribution independently manages it's own configurations.
+To see distribution-specific commands, run `[distroname] /?`.
+For example `ubuntu /?`.

 To see all available options for wslconfig, run:  `wslconfig /?`